What Is a Trend?

 Can you predict when a trend will end?

 The exact end of a trend cannot be predicted.
-However, warning signs can be identified: diminishing momentum, volume divergences, and above all, a break in the swing structure.
+However, warning signs can be identified: diminishing momentum, volume divergences, deeper pullbacks than before, and above all, a break in the swing structure.
+A trend does not end suddenly -- it shows weakness first.

 What is the difference between trend and momentum?